ArrakisFinance/vault-v1-periphery/README.md

     );
 ```

-- if AddLiquidityData.useETH is true, this function will wrap ETH into WETH and send non-used ether back to the user.
+- if AddAndSwapData.useETH is true, this function will wrap ETH into WETH and send non-used ether back to the user.
-- if AddLiquidityData.gaugeAddress is filled, this function will validate if the gauge's `staking_token()` matches the pool address.
+- if AddAndSwapData.gaugeAddress is filled, this function will validate if the gauge's `staking_token()` matches the vault address.
-- if the user is depositing 2 tokens and doing a swap => if token0 is being swapped for token1, AddLiquidityData.amount0Max should be the amount of token0 being deposited "normally" plus the amount to be swapped (SwapData.amountInSwap). (same applies for amount1Max on the inverse swap scenario)
+- if the user is depositing 2 tokens and doing a swap => if token0 is being swapped for token1, AddAndSwapData.amount0Max should be the amount of token0 being deposited "normally" plus the amount to be swapped (AddAndSwapData.amountInSwap). (same applies for amount1Max on the inverse swap scenario)

 ### ArrakisV1Router